Supreme Court conservatives signal possible support for census citizenship question

 The four left-leaning justices pressed the solicitor general for the Justice Department to explain the reasoning behind the citizenship question, noting experts at the Census Bureau have said the citizenship question could lead to an undercount of as many as 6.5 million, especially in urban areas.

-Justice Sonia Sotomayor said there was "no doubt" many in the immigrant community would be discouraged from participating, and that the result "is about 100-percent that people will answer less."
+Justice Sonia Sotomayor said there was "no doubt" many in the immigrant community would be discouraged from participating.

+"This is about 100 percent that people will answer less," she said.
+"It's an action by the government that will be a cause of this, not proximate necessarily, but that cause will cause harm."

 But several justices on the right questioned whether the citizenship question alone would cause an inaccurate census, saying the survey routinely asks a range of questions on the form, beyond the number of people in a household.